Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 Tour Highlights

-• Embark on a guided tour of Córdoba featuring a visit to the amazing Mezquita.
+• Embark on a guided tour of Córdoba, including a visit to the stunning Mezquita.

-• Ride through olive groves and vineyards along the Ruta del Vino Wine Road.
+• Ride through olive groves and vineyards along the scenic Ruta del Vino wine road.

-• Spin downhill past castles, Roman ruins, and mountain villages toward enchanting Granada.
+• Spin downhill past castles, Roman ruins, and mountain villages en route to enchanting Granada.

-• Explore the Alhambra Palace—one of Spain’s biggest attractions and a UNESCO World Heritage site.
+• Explore the Alhambra Palace—one of Spain’s most iconic attractions and a UNESCO World Heritage site.

 What to Expect

-This tour offers a combination of easy terrain mixed with moderate hills and is ideal for both beginner and experienced cyclists.
-Our VBT support vehicle is always available for those who would like assistance.
+This tour features a mix of easy terrain and moderate hills, making it ideal for energetic beginners and experienced cyclists alike.
+A VBT support vehicle is always available for those who would like a break from riding.

 Bar Graph Beginner - Experienced